MarkPearlCoZa/Blog_General/_posts/2017-05-09-Graduate-Program.md

 Mentors should be people you want more of, they should be the best of the best.

+# Identifying Graduate Candidates

+Good graduates should show the following attributes:

+* Smart, we want people with natural intelligence
+* A doer, can the person get things done
+* A self-motivated learner, there is no spoon-feeding in learning
+* Humble, there should be no ego
+* Committed, they should push through the resistance of tough problems
+* A hacker, they should already tried to write some software, software should be their thing
+* Live our values, they should be aligned to MYOB 6 core values

 ## How does a graduate get a mentor and a team?

 Because mentors are heavily invested in their graduates and will be investing several hours a week with them (we believe this could range from anywhere between 3 to 5 hours a week) the mentor should be involved in choosing a graduate to work with and should make the final choice on their mentee.